brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/6_DocumentIntelligences/demos/0_QnADocBased.md

     - Azure Blob Storage and Azure AI Search are designed to scale automatically to handle large volumes of data.
     - Azure Functions can scale out to handle more requests as needed.

-### Example Workflow
+## E.g Workflow
 1. **User Query**: The user asks a question via the bot.
 2. **Query Processing**: The bot sends the query to an Azure Function.
-3. **Document Intelligence**: The Azure Function uses Form Recognizer to extract relevant data from the documents.
+3. **Document Intelligence**: The Azure Function uses Document Intelligence to extract relevant data from the documents.
 4. **Search**: The Azure Function queries the AI Search index.
 5. **Response Generation**: The Azure Function uses the OpenAI model to generate a response based on the search results and extracted data.
 6. **Reply**: The bot sends the response back to the user.